sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/permanent_base.md

 </figure>

 If you're looking to build a base station on the cheap, or if you're more of a DIYer, checkout our [How to Build a DIY GNSS Reference Station](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station/all).
 This will go into depth about how to bring various pieces together to build your own continously operating GNSS reference station (CORS).

+## Temporary Base

+A site survey temporary base is when a RTK device is deployed over a position, commonly a stake in the ground, raw data is logged for a few hours, then submitted to a processing service to remove as many ambiguities and increase the location accuracy as much possible.
+With a few hours of logging, location accuracies can be better than 10mm.
+Once the staked location is known, a base can be quickly deployed over that point during future site visits.
+This is similar to a base+rover setup in that it removes the need to connect to a corrections network.
+The benefit of this longer, logged site survey over a 'Survey-In' style base is the increase in relative accuracy.
+Whereas a Survey-In style base can have over 1000mm of inaccuracy in its absolute location that translates to rover inaccuracies, a site surveyed temporary base has absolute location accuracy that can be 10mm or better, which translates to absolute rover accuracy.

+### How to Complete a Site Survey Temporary Base

+Any of the SparkPNT products can be used to do site survey of a location.
+For products that have a microSD interface, the raw satellite data is recorded to the log file.
+For products that don't have a microSD interface, the device must be connected over USB to an external device capable of logging - this is most often a computer.

+For the RTK Postcard and RTK EVK, raw logging must be enabled and a microSD card inserted.
+Once enabled, the logging icon should show a 'P'.

+For the RTK Torch, raw logging must be enabled, then the USB port must be connected for GNSS output.
+Once complete, you will see a stream of NMEA sentences in normal characters, as well as a mix of non-visible binary characters.

+For the RTK Facet mosaic, a RINEX output stream must be created and a microSD card inserted.

+Logging of data should run for as many hours as is possible.
+4 hours is generally considered a minimum, with diminishing returns after 12 hours.
+Once a site log is obtained, it needs to be processed with RTKCONV.

+Note: RTK Facet mosaic users can skip the RTKCONV step because a RINEX file was directly recorded and can be used with most post processing services.

+Next we must convert the RTCM contained in the log files to RINEX data the post processing services understand.
+Download RTKLIB.
+This is a collection of tools commonly used to manipulate raw GNSS data.
+Open RTKCONV and select the log file.
+Press the **Options** button and be sure all constellations are selected.

+If you used a SparkFun SPK6618H (antenna code `SFESPK6618H`) or TOP106 antenna (antenna code `SFETOP106`), you can include an antenna code for additional ambiguity resolution.

+If you want to reduce the time window of the log (ie, split out a 1 hour chunk) use the Time Start and Time Stop Press convert.
+When the Start Time window opens, assigned a time and data that starts *before* your log.